commutatus/awesome/domains/engineering/efficient/backend_deployment.md

 7. In the newly deployed application, add the `RAILS_MASTER_KEY` environment variable, as per [the secure credentials instructions.]({% link domains/engineering/secure/rails_secure_credentials.md %})
 8. [Add a new ssl certificate]({% link domains/engineering/secure/ssl.md %}#rails)
 9. With SSL set up, open your applications, go to `Network Settings` in the right hand menu, go to the `Redirects` tab, and select the `Redirect HTTP to HTTPS` checkmark.
 Click on `Apply Redirects` before you leave
+10. If your project requires background jobs, [set up the worker server and the redis server]({% link domains/engineering/efficient/worker_queue.md %})

 ### Useful commands